evluhin/Granule/README.md

 What's changed in this Fork:
 ========
 The goal is to use the Servlet in SAP Hybris (Commerce Cloud) with Spring Session enabled.
 Replaced Servlet API to v.
-3.1 (instead of 2.4) to allow use `HttpsServletRequest.getServletContext()` instead of `HttpsServletRequest.getSession().getServletContext()`.
-Since when `/combined.css` is requested Session Filter is not applied so new pure HTTP Session is created.
+3.1 (instead of 2.4) to allow use of `HttpsServletRequest.getServletContext()` instead of `HttpsServletRequest.getSession().getServletContext()`.
+The issue is when `/combined.css` is requested Session Filter is not applied so new pure HTTP Session is created, which is not Spring Session.

 Overview